threlte logo

 In this step, we set up interactivity for the Terrain Mesh.
 The aim is to trigger a shader animation when the user clicks on the mesh, thereby updating its variables in real-time.

-To accomplish this, we first import and initialize the interactivity plugin.
-This extends the functionality of your mesh by enabling onclick events, akin to the familiar HTML events in Svelte.
+To accomplish this, we first import and initialize the interactivity plugin from @threlte/extras.
+This extends the functionality of meshes by enabling onclick events, akin to the familiar HTML events in Svelte.
 For our animation, it’s crucial to pinpoint the exact location where the user clicks on the mesh.
 The event generated by the plugin conveniently provides us with a point variable to identify this location.

 Scene.svelte